Atmosera-CoPilot-Dev/copilot-examples/architecture/architecture-readme.md

+# Summary

+This is a simple example of how we can use Copilot to generate reference architecture diagrams such as Network Timing diagram.
+We will create the format using [Mermaid](https://mermaid.live/).

+We will run through the prompts, but you should try this on your own code base or other unfamiliar code!

 # Simple Prompt to create Network Timing Diagram

-With a source file in scope in Copilot chat, yuo can simple type:
+With a source file in scope in Copilot chat, you can simple type:

 `make me a mermaid diagram for this`

-We were pretty vague about what we wanted here, and for my try it used a network timing diagram.
+We were pretty vague about what we wanted here, and for my try it created a network timing diagram.
 To be more explicit we could say:

 `create a network timing diagram in mermaid format for weather.py`